 How Property Tax Is Calculated in North Vancouver

-Property tax in North Vancouver is based on a simple formula, but the variables behind it matter a lot:
+Property tax in North Vancouver is based on a simple formula, but the variables behind it matter a lot.
+Your total tax rate combines your municipal rate (City or District of North Vancouver), provincial school tax, and the regional levies everyone on the North Shore pays:

 Basic Formula: